shreya293/Active-Directory-Lab-Configuration/README.md

 #### 3. Security Policy: Logon Hour Restrictions
 Following the **Principle of Least Privilege**, we implement time-based restrictions.
 For user `Alice M`, logon is permitted only during business hours (**Sunday to Thursday, 06:00 AM to 12:00 PM**).
 Any attempt to access the domain outside these hours will be denied by the Domain Controller.
-Assign address for user Alice, clck on logon hours to assign login/logout timings
+Assign address for user Alice, click on logon hours to assign login/logout timings
 ![Step 60](./Images/image%2060.png)
 ![Step 61](./Images/image%2061.png)
 ![Step 62](./Images/image%2062.png)